varjakm/Andmetehnika_projekt/README.md

 <b>gdp_literacy.csv example value row:</b>
 "Aruba","ABW","Literacy rate, adult total (% of people ages 15 and above)","SE.ADT.LITR.ZS","","",...,'',

+For these files, the column names are self-explanatory, however, The World Bank also provided the necessary meta information, the data is available in '*unpacked' folder.

 Further, we required another file, which contains a list countries and their corresponding regions and sub-regions.
 That information is needed for grouping as the analysis progresses.
 Manual option to download at website: https://unstats.un.org/unsd/methodology/m49/overview/